hydroper-jet/lang/spec/1.0/source/src/overview.md

 # Overview

-JetWork is a flexible, productive, robust, strongly typed, object-oriented, multi-purpose scripting language.
-JetWork is influenced by ActionScript.
+JetWork is a flexible scripting language influenced by ActionScript.

 This document specifies the language syntax, semantics and execution, but may lack some definitions from the ECMA-262 standard in which it is partially based.